Green That Life

 One of the most effective – and easiest things to do – is to test your soil.

 Soil testing is like giving your yard a physical to determine what is and isn’t wrong with it.
-You can then make adjustments in your lawn care approach to treat it properly.
+You can then make adjustments in your lawn care approach to treating it properly.

 How to test?
 There are a number of different services and options.
 I offer some options here: